You can pretend to fly and climb seriously high

 Robots race camels

 For millions Some sports whisper.
 Others shout.
 Abu Dhabi’s annual Liwa Sports Festival is the paragon of noisy excellence thanks to the nine-day festival’s headliners: ultra-powerful four-wheel drive jeeps, UTVs, revving drift bikes – and grunting camels controlled by robot jockeys.
 By turns baffling and thrilling, robot camel racing was invented here in the UAE.
 The robots compete for serious prize money, with the most prestigious events offering a $2.7m purse.
-This year’s festival runs from 29 December to 5 January 2018.

 You can eat a 24k gold ice cream